AdobeDocs/campaign-web.fr-FR/help/v8/get-started/user-interface.md

 Comme dans n’importe quel écran de liste, vous pouvez configurer des colonnes pour personnaliser l’affichage en fonction des informations que vous souhaitez.
 Consultez cette [section](#list-screens).

-Pour plus d&#39;informations sur l’Explorateur Campaign, consultez cet [article](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/ac-ui/campaign-ui.html#ac-explorer-ui){target="_blank"}.
+Pour plus d’informations sur l’explorateur de Campaign, consultez cet [article](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/ac-ui/campaign-ui.html?lang=fr#ac-explorer-ui){target="_blank"}.
 <!--
 Explorer' menu in web UI to navigate through console content: console navtree second view in addition to the left menu lists with filters.
 The Explorer gives the real folder hierarchy from the console.
 Make sure you find your deliveries in sub-folders.
 All lists can be accessed in read-only.
 No Create/Edit.
 You can configure lists (colums).
 All schema fields, linked tables are available.